orsonteodoro/oiledmachine-overlay/SECURITY.md

 Scores closest to 1 indicate that the vulnerability may be actively or likely exploited.

+In short for this overlay,

+* EPSS score of '[0.1, 1]' - must be triaged
+* EPSS score of '[0.01, 0.1)' - optionally or conveniently triaged
+* EPSS score of '[0, 0.01)' - ignored

 ## Patching/triage priorities (ranked high top)

 0. Ebuilds that block (security) updates